Atlas Fusion -- Modern Framework for Autonomous Agent Sensor Data Fusion: Modules

 \subsection{Algorithms}

-the "Algorithms" module is the core one.
+The "Algorithms" module is the core one.
 It contains all the data processing code.
-There are organized classes that cover the agent's position filtration based on the GNSS and IMU Kalman filter data fusion, functionality to projecting objects from the 3D environment into the camera frames and back, generating a depth map from the LiDAR data, or the redundant data filtration.
-The "Algorithms" module is the main section where the implementation of the pipelines described in section \ref{sec:data_processing_pipelines}.
+Here the implemented classes cover the agent's position filtration based on Kalman fusion of the GNSS and IMU inputs, functionality for projecting objects from the 3D environment into the camera frames and back, generating a depth map from the LiDAR data, or the redundant data filtration.
+The "Algorithms" module is the main section where the implementation of the pipelines is described in Section~\ref{sec:data_processing_pipelines}.